Passive Houses

 Image

-Building upon passive house principlesBuilding better and healthier homes with proven Passive House principles
+Building upon passive home design principlesBuilding better and healthier homes with proven Passive House design principles

 “Certified” Passive House (or “PassivHaus”) standards can seem unrealistic and unattainable for many.
-At TrueLine, our commitment to better homes drives us to integrate these essential elements into our builds, tailored to your preferences and needs, and designed for the Perth climate.
+At TrueLine Homes, our commitment to better homes drives us to integrate these essential elements into our builds, tailored to your preferences and needs, and designed for the Perth climate.

 Key Elements of Passive Houses, Integrated In Your Build

-Below are the key components of Passive House builds:
+Here are the key components of Passive House builds in Australia:

 Improved indoor comfort Thermal Insulation